trungpnt/gemmy-backend-nodejs/README.md

 Backend management for a language center

-# IN CASE YOU WANT SYNCHRONIZE THE SERVER CONSTANTLY WITH CODE MODIFICATIONS
+# AUTOMATICALLY RESTART EXPRESS.JS SERVER WHEN CHANGES ARE MADE
 **inside the root directory:**

 `forever -w ./server.js`